josemaureirab/Iris-Synthetic-GAN/README.md

 | --- | --- | --- | --- | --- | --- |
 | 3,600 | 0.0025 | Adam  | Yes | GFI-UND | 16.29 |

-The dataset used in this paper of 3000 synthetically generated iris images with the best StyleGAN2 model is available in Downlads section.
+The dataset used in this paper of 3000 synthetically generated iris images with the best StyleGAN2 model is available in Downloads section.

 Used implementation of StyleGAN2: [Here](https://github.com/NVlabs/stylegan2-ada-pytorch)